mcappola/WindowsFileUtilities/README.md

 mark.cmd                     : Use in conjunction with go.cmd.
 Saves your current terminal location with a custom tag that can quickly be navigated to using go.cmd.
 Re-implementation of code written by Andreas Thurnherr for Windows.

 r.cmd                        : Opens R in the terminal without needing to add the bin directory to your path.
 Should work with any version of R.

+tick.cmd                     : Stores current time in tick.txt.
+Use in conjunction with tock.cmd.
+Basic method for measuring duration of other operations.

+tock.cmd                     : Displays time stored with tick.cmd and the current time.
+Deletes tick.txt.
+Use in conjunction with tick.cmd.
+Basic method for measuring duration of other operations.

 untar_all.cmd                : Unzips all files that were compressed with the tar utility in a directory.